R1V3R5/JS-Intro/README.md

 ## Nightmare Mode

-- Try to write (or just think of) a function with one argument, 'n'.
-It should use 'console.log' to print the numbers from n down to 0 without using a 'for' loop.
+- Try to write (or just think of) a function with one argument, `n`.
+It should use `console.log` to print the numbers from n down to 0 without using a `for` loop.
 Is there any possible way this could work?
 (Hint: It is possible and you'll need a conditional.
 This is pretty tricky.)